microsoft/sxgevalplatform/API_Documentation.md

 ## Dataset Management

-The Dataset Management endpoints allow you to manage evaluation datasets for AI agents.
+The Dataset Management endpoints allow you to manage EVAL Datasets for AI agents.

 ### POST /api/v1/datasets